45 Work, employment and industrial relations policy

 The power of capital and labour

 The relative power of employers and unions at the workplace is not easy to measure.
-A pluralist approach ‘accepts the rights of employers, employees and unions to bargain over their separate interests’.[2]
+A pluralist approach ‘accepts the rights of employers, employees and unions to bargain over their separate interests.[2]
 It also recognises that the conflict that occurs in the workplace is to be expected and managed.
 In a capitalist economy, governments who wish to advance the interests of workers tend to create policy from a pluralist perspective.
 Governments, seeking to implement a policy that protects business interests, often adopt a unitarist perspective.
 This assumes that employers and employees have the same objectives and any conflict that might occur in the employment relationship is unusual.
 Unitarist policies often do not support the existence of an independent umpire to provide arbitration of workplace disputes.
-Conservative or ‘right-wing’ approaches of the state to industrial relations are often associated with unitarist conceptions of this field.
-There are other perspectives on employment relations (e.g. radical, Marxist, postmodern or feminist approaches)[3] but these are analytical perspectives, sometimes also held by workers, but not by employers and rarely by government.
+Conservative or ‘right’ approaches of the state to industrial relations (IR) are often associated with unitarist conceptions of IR.
+There are other perspectives on imdustrial relations (for example, radical, Marxist, post-modern or feminist approaches)[3] but these are analytical perspectives, sometimes held by workers, but not by employers and rarely by government.

 Governments, regardless of whether they espouse a unitarist or pluralist perspective, claim to be interested in improved economic outcomes.
 This is an objective that can appeal to everyone, and productivity growth, for example, affects the level of resources available to distribute to capital and labour.
 However, there is no agreement about how improved economic outcomes should be achieved, and this objective is often just a guise for realigning the balance of power in the workplace.
-Where policies, for example, support capital at the expense of labour, they are more likely to entrench inequality.
-With unions being formally tied to the Australian Labour Party (ALP), Coalition parties have long sought to discredit the ALP through reducing the credibility of unions.
+Where policies, for example, support capital at the expense of labour they are more likely to entrench inequality.
+With unions being formally tied to the Australian Labor Party (ALP), conservative parties have long sought to discredit the ALP through reducing the credibility of unions.
 Indeed, the conflict between capital and labour is the core conflict within capitalism, so it should not surprise us that it is also central to political conflict in Australia, though usually it is not articulated this way.[4]
 It is, though, common to think of and depict people, interest groups or parties as being somewhere on a spectrum from ‘left’ (pro-labour) to ‘right’ (pro-capital).
-It is an idea that voters somehow manage to relate to in survey questions, and surveys over the past two decades using this measure have detected a gradual leftward shift, from the right towards the centre, in people’s self-assessment of their political positioning.[5]
+It is a term that voters somehow manage to relate to in survey questions and surveys over the past two decades.
+Using this measure has detected a gradual leftward shift, from the right towards the centre, in people’s self-assessment of their political positioning.[5]

 How the system works